 John Gaunt, a.k.a.
 Grimjack, a.k.a.
 Grinner, and a few other aliases besides, is a hired gun in Cynosure, a city where every neighborhood is a different dimension, and crossing the street means leaving a sci-fi future for a foggy fantasyscape.
 It’s the kind of book where the hero casually turns into a werewolf for six pages just to sneak past security, tumbles into a financial fraud scheme, then goes to a prison run by Javert from Les Miserables.

-Depending on who hires him, he’s by turns a bodyguard, bruiser, detective, and enforcer, and more.
+Gaunt is an all-purpose troubleshooter.
+Depending on who hires him, he’s by turns a bodyguard, bruiser, detective, enforcer, and more.
 He’s also the uncelebrated savior of the city on multiple occasions during riots, corporate trade wars, and the cataclysmic incursion of Hell.
 He dies a couple times, eventually makes his way to Heaven, then walks out to save his friends, dooming himself to reincarnation for as long as Cynosure exists.

 The only unifying truths with this lead character and setting are that swords work everywhere, and Gaunt’s a man of his word.